thanesar/Indian-Judicial-Explainable-Framework-for-AI-Driven-Criminal-Judgment-Assessment-Case-Recommendation/README.md

 - **NyayaBERT**: A fine-tuned version of LegalBERT on Indian Legal Reasoning Dataset (ILRD).
 - **FAISS + Chroma Vector DB**: To store and retrieve embeddings of past legal cases and statutes.
 - **RAG Framework**: To generate structured legal justifications using retrieved precedents and acts.
-- **SHAP / Captum**: Post-hoc XAI tools used to justify model decisions via feature attribution.
+- **SHAP and Captum**: Post-hoc XAI tools used to justify model decisions via feature attribution.

 ---